 I am also interested in educational research, particularly in the use of eLearning to support students and in delivering online practical experience.

-Please see visit Open Research Online for further information.
+Please see the Publications tab or visit Open Research Online for further information.

 I have been involved in the production of a number of our modules, most recently as the production chair for S315, Chemistry: further concepts and applications - our new 60 credit chemistry module at level 3.
-This module will be presented for the first time in October 2015, covering all three traditional areas of chemistry and will be delivered entirely online.
+This module covers all three traditional areas of chemistry and is delivered entirely online.
+It was presented for the first time in October 2015.

 I have particular interests in online learning including: